 To reach the fall, you can use the mountain coaster service with the track length of 1650 meters and take you only 10-15 minutes.
 The coaster will bring you through the pine forests and mountain streams before stopping at the lowest level of Dasara.
 The fall is 60m high with many levels providing a medium volume of water.
 Coming to Dasara, you will surely enjoy the beautiful scenery and quiet atmosphere of nature here.

 Trek through Cat Tien national park

-Cat Tien national park is belonged to Cat Tien district of Lam Dong province, about 90 kilometers away from Bao Loc.
+Cat Tien national park is belonged to Cat Tien district of Lam Dong province, about 90 kilometres away from Bao Loc.
 This park is recognized as a world biosphere reserve by UNESCO and one of the most important national parks of South Vietnam.
-The park is about 150 kilometers away from the center of Ho Chi Minh City and accessible by motorbike, bus, and canoe.
+The park is about 150 kilometres away from the centre of Ho Chi Minh City and accessible by motorbike, bus, and canoe.
 There is a pickup bus running from HCMC offering by the park available.
 Accommodation and other services also can be found here such as trekking, camping, night safari, boating….

-Check our article on travel guide to Cat Tien National Park to have more information.
+Check our article on a travel guide to Cat Tien National Park to have more information.

 Tam Chau Tea hills

 Tea is what makes B’Lao different from other cities of Central Highlands.
 As the people call the B’Lao “City of Tea”, it really has the largest acreage planting tea out of not only Lam Dong, but the whole central highlands and the south included.
 Most famous tea from Tam Chau, the main tea hills of Bao Loc, is Oolong tea with a distinctive light sweet taste.
 The brand that represents the city also uses the old name B’Lao.